 - History of the State of Israel, followed by a congregational trip to Israel

 - History of Christianity and the interrelationship of Christian and Jewish faiths

 - History of Jewish Life in Muslim Lands

 Another adult ed staple has been Tuesday Evening Talmud with Rabbi Fine.
 This lively, seminar-style informal text study draws an eclectic student mix — inter-generational and of varying backgrounds in formal Jewish education.
 Rabbi Fine generally ends class on a cliff-hanger, inspiring everyone to come back for more.
 Check the Temple calendar for changes and cancellations to the weekly schedule.

-Other classes, lectures and discussions at Temple Israel are taught by TI & JCC assistant rabbi and RCBI spiritual leader, Jacob Lieberman, as well as by expert guest speakers and scholars, some of whom are drawn from the ranks of the congregation.
+Other classes, lectures and discussions at Temple Israel are taught by TI & JCC assistant rabbi and RCBI spiritual leader as well as by expert guest speakers and scholars, some of whom are drawn from the ranks of the congregation.